 The good news?
 Many clinical research professionals have already proved that with intuitive technology and innovative thinking, they can overcome these challenges and build effective, flexible decentralized trials.

-For more information on how clinical research teams are preparing for the future of medical research, check out the Florence blog and our webinars, where we cover all the latest trends in clinical trials.
+For more information on how clinical research teams are preparing for the future of decentralized clinical trials, check out our decentralized clinical trials for research sites eBook.